prob140/textbook/_chapters/Chapter_14/03_Central_Limit_Theorem.md

 ### Probabilities Under the Normal Curve
 Suppose we want to find the chance that the total weight of the sampled people is less than 15,100 pounds.
 That is approximately the gold area below.
 The approximation is in the use of the normal curve.

 Notice the argument `right_end=15100`.
 That tells `Plot_norm` the right end of the interval to shade.
-If there is no left end specified, it is taken to be the left end of the plot interval.
+If there is no left end specified, as in this case, the left end is taken to be the left end of the plot interval.